 More than 3,000 elected officials from every corner of the United States convened in Pittsburgh during the 2016 City Summit in Pittsburgh from November 16 through 19.
 They attended general sessions, mobile workshops, and other collaborative events that helped to explore and attempted to solve national city priorities, including sustainability, transportation, innovative partnerships, and climate change.
-The Covestro Institute for Engagement at the Bayer Center for Nonprofit Management hosted one of the mobile workshops, called the Corporate Connection, which focused on the idea that healthy relationships between nonprofit and corporate agencies are a key part of thriving cities of all sizes.
+The Covestro Center for Community Engagement at the Bayer Center for Nonprofit Management hosted one of the mobile workshops, called the Corporate Connection, which focused on the idea that healthy relationships between nonprofit and corporate agencies are a key part of thriving cities of all sizes.

 Summit attendees traveled by bus from the David L. Lawrence Convention Center downtown to the North Side and arrived at City of Asylum, home of co-founders R. Henry Reese and Diane Samuels.
 They marveled at the unique location, now a thriving community for writers, readers, and neighbors.
 Once they found their seats, the Bayer Center’s Peggy Outon introduced them to the Covestro Institute for Engagement and welcomed lively and engaging dialogue about how cities can leverage and embrace cross-sector partnerships for impactful change in their cities, from Austin to Ann Arbor.

-Yvonne Van Haitsma, ESC Program Director, introduced the audience to how skills-based volunteering puts business professionals to work on a technical or business challenge of a nonprofit.
+Yvonne Van Haitsma, ESC Program Director, introduced the audience to how SkillShare puts business professionals to work on a technical or business challenge of a nonprofit.
 She and Justin Lee, of the Greater Pittsburgh Community Food Bank, discussed the impact and process of this new program on its initiative to provide 60 million meals by 2025.